The RGB Color Model and Why It’s Not Used in Printing & Packaging?

 RGB CMYK Color Models

-The Physics of Light Versus Pigment on Corrugated Board
+The Physics of Light vs. Pigment

 Is RGB the color model for printing?